huondtob/movie-recommendation-frontend/README.md

 We write the code in an ES2015+ style  and we prefer the use of classes and the ```import``` statement.
 We follow the Airbnb javascript style guidelines: https://github.com/airbnb/javascript.

+## Docstyle
+We use JSDoc (http://usejsdoc.org) to document code.
+Preferably no inline comments should be necessary.
+Docstrings should only be added if they add information and not just to include them.